 The fountain combines effects of water, lighting, and stonework, and completes the representation of the twelve zodiacs in Old Jaffa.
 The constellations also appear in the street names of Old Jaffa and the Wishing Bridge connecting Jaffa Hill with Kdumim Square.

 As part of the digging work for the fountain, the Antiquities Authority conducted a salvage excavation at the site.
 The dig was managed by Mr. Diego Barkan of the Antiquities Authority.
 The digging exposed architectural elements of the Ottoman period, including remnants of structures, walls and floors, and a tiled yard containing a water reservoir, and constructed roofed aqueducts.

 The findings found under the fountain corroborate an old legend mentioning the existence of a magical wishing well located in this very place.
 Anyone who tosses a coin in it and makes a wish has the wish fulfilled on the spot.

 While in old Jaffa, you may notice that many windows are painted in blue.
-It is an old custom, where people believed that the blue color brings luck.
+It is an old custom, where people believed that the blue color brings good luck.

 Old Jaffa Visitors Center

 The Zodiac fountain is located on Kdumim Square.
 And under the square, you can find the visitors center.

 Experience 5000 years of history in one of the most ancient port cities in the world.
 Observe the major archeological discoveries found in Jaffa, meet the central characters in the tales of Jaffa, and learn the city’s history.

 One can coordinate group visits during other hours as well.
 Entry is by advance invitation or on the basis of available space.
 It is advisable to reserve a place by telephone: 03-603-7700, 03-603-7686 or by e-mail: [email protected]